apple/coremltools/README.md

 make
 ```

-To make sure you can run libsvm python bindings everywhere, you need the
+To make sure you can run LIBSVM python bindings everywhere, you need the
 following command, replacing `<LIBSVM_PATH>` with the path to the root of
 your repository.